yashprit/inspired-social/trunk/plugin/wp-content/plugins/piklist/readme.txt

 *   Hide/Show based on the users capability.
 *   Hide form fields, and just show field values

+= Translators =
+* French (fr) - Daniel Ménard
+* Slovak (sk) - Branco

 == Installation ==

 *   Install and activate Piklist like any other plugin.
 *   DEVELOPERS: <a href="http://piklist.com">Learn how to develop</a> Piklist Powered Themes and Plugins.

 == Changelog ==

+= 0.9.3.1 =
+* FIXED: Addmore field bug fix.

+= 0.9.3 =
+* FIXED: Checkboxes save properly.

+= 0.9.2 =
+* NEW: Multiselect field.
+* NEW DEMO: Post Editor in an Add-more.
+* IMPROVED: Add-mores are better than ever.
+* FIXED: Dashboard widgets drag-and-drop properly.
+* FIXED: Fixed Notices.

+= 0.9.1 =
+* FIXED: Add-mores can now contain empty values.
+* FIXED: body_class function works better with Jetpack.

+= 0.9.0 =
+* NEW: Add Tooltip Help to any Piklist field.
+* NEW: post_states parameter.
+* NEW: Set page icon on Taxonomy and User Taxonomy pages.
+* NEW: Dashicons now included.
+* NEW: Piklist grid css.
+* IMPROVED: Comma-seperated list of Taxonomies can be passed in a term file.
+* IMPROVED: Comma-separated lists of Post Types or Taxonomies in meta-boxes or term files can contain spaces.
+* IMPROVED: Use $page_icon instead of $icon.
+* IMPROVED: Use $menu_icon instead of $icon_url.
+* FIXED: Editing text boxes for Add-mores work in Firefox.
+* FIXED: Dashboard widget layout saves properly.
+* FIXED: $attributes in Editor field should be $options.
+* FIXED: Custom Post Statuses retain order when used with multiple CPTs.

+= 0.8.0b6 =
+* IMPROVED: Multiple Author Roles are turned off by default.
+* IMPROVED: Add-mores are now even more awesome.
+* FIXED: Checkboxes.
+* FIXED: Tab Spacing.
+* FIXED: User Taxonomy data saves properly.
+* FIXED: WorkFlow tabs save properly for Post Types.
+* FIXED: Widgets work better than ever.
+* FIXED: Lots of bugs squashed!

+= 0.8.0b5 =
+* NEW: Comment Field.
+* IMPROVED: Assets for Javascript fields only load when the field is in use.
+* FIXED: Windows Path Error.
+* FIXED: Image upload for Widgets.

+= 0.8.0b4 =
+* NEW: Replace standard Right Now widget on WordPress dashboard.
+* FIXED: REALLY fixed the Javascript error that broke visual editor and Help Tabs.
+* FIXED: Widgets

+= 0.8.0b3 =
+* FIXED: Javascript error that broke visual editor and Help Tabs.

+= 0.8.0b2 =
+* NEW: Upload File field!
+* Bug Fixes

+= 0.8.0b1 =
+* Now requires WordPress 3.4+.
+* NEW: Infinite Add-Mores!
+* NEW: Relationship field!
+* NEW: Multiple User Roles!
+* NEW: User Taxonomies!
+* NEW: Work Flow!
+* NEW: Help Tabs!
+* NEW: Dashboard Widgets!
+* NEW: Required option for fields!
+* New: Remove Meta Box around custom fields!
+* NEW: Show meta fields by Page Template.
+Props @James_Mc.
+* NEW: hide_screen_options parameter when registering Post Types.
+* NEW: admin_body_class parameter when registering Post Types.
+* NEW: Remove Save functionality for settings page.
+* NEW: Change Save button text.
+* NEW: French translation by Daniel Ménard.
+* NEW: Slovak translation by Branco.
+* IMPROVED: Extended admin_body_class for Post Types and Taxonomies.
+* IMPROVED: Better display for settings page for both Tabs/no Tabs, and single line.
+* IMPROVED: Add or auto generate Form ID.
+* IMPROVED: Stops Webkit browsers from auto-filling user fields in the admin.
+* IMPROVED: More localized strings.
+Props @Daniel Ménard.
+* FIXED: HTTPS works properly.
+* FIXED: Comment field no longer duplicates comments.
+* FIXED: Administrators can edit other users meta.
+* FIXED: HTML escaped neccessary fields.
+* FIXED: Better garbage collection.
+* FIXED: CSS for h2.nav-tab-wrapper.

 = 0.7.2 =
 * NEW: Plugin updates...the Piklist way.